AdobeDocs/experience-manager-forms-cloud-service.en/help/aem-forms-cloud-service-communications-batch-processing.md

 The Cloud configuration connects your Experience Manager instance to Microsoft Azure Storage.
 To create a Cloud configuration:

 1. Go to Tools > Cloud Services > Azure Storage
 1. Open a folder to host the configuration and click Create.
-You use the Global folder or create a new one.
+You use the Global folder or create a new folder.
 1. Specify name of the configuration and credentials to connect to the service.
 You can [retrieve these credentials from your Microsoft Azure Storage portal](https://docs.microsoft.com/en-us/azure/storage/common/storage-account-keys-manage?tabs=azure-portal#view-account-access-keys).
 1. Click Create.